Multisensory learning

 Multisensory learning is the assumption that individuals learn better if they are taught using more than one sense (modality).
 The senses usually employed in multisensory learning are visual, auditory, kinesthetic, and tactile – VAKT (i.e. seeing, hearing, doing, and touching).
 Other senses might include smell, taste and balance (e.g. making vegetable soup or riding a bicycle).

 Multisensory learning is different from learning styles which is the assumption that people can be classified according to their learning style (audio, visual or kinesthetic).
 However, critics of learning styles say there is no consistent evidence that identifying an individual student's learning style and teaching for that style will produce better outcomes.
 Consequently, learning styles has not received widespread support from scientists, nor has it proven to be effective in the classroom.
+A 2025 meta-analysis explored the distinction between learning styles and learning strategies, concluding that we should not perpetuate the myths and unsupported claims about learning styles.
+Instead, educators should focus more on learning strategies that "can foster a more robust and flexible learning environment by emphasizing critical thinking, self-regulation, and meaningful engagement with content".
 (For more on this see learning styles.)

 Reports suggest the human brain has evolved to process multisensory signals, making it more natural than unisensory processing.
 Recent research has made clear that multisensory processing of information is part of daily life, whereby the brain integrates the information from different modalities (senses) into a coherent mental perception.